RunnersNum40/Advent-of-Code/README.md

 &mdash; <cite>https://adventofcode.com/2022/about</cite>

 I am working on completing each puzzle for fun and practice.
 My intention is to have each done in Python, C, and Haskell for variety.
-Due to school I expect to take about a month to complete this task.
+I'm working on these during random free time so I expect to take a long time to finish.